DISINFORMATION AND FREEDOM: CONFLICTS IN ELECTORAL LAW

 • Natalya Vitória Silva Nascimento Universidade Evangélica de Goiás - UniEVANGÉLICA

-• Raysson Alves Cruz Universidade de Evangélica de Goiás - UniEVANGÉLICA
+• Raysson Alves Cruz Universidade Evangélica de Goiás - UniEVANGÉLICA

 • Ana Claudia Ribeiro dos Santos